Skip to content

 /local/{account_id}/user/alice/memories/

 So multi-tenant isolation does not rely on a special public URI format.
-It relies on request context, account_id, user_id, and agent_id, applied consistently through the stack.
+It relies on request context, account_id and user_id, applied consistently through the stack.

 Retrieval Layer